katerinaov/Cars-Models-Classification/README.md

 # How to test

-I uploaded only 1 models with the second best results(resnext50_93.4.pth).
-To test the first place model, you'll need to download this model from [here](https://drive.google.com/open?id=1--BqZCxQog_6mpVjNIu0QS-tY944OL-S93)
+To test the model, you'll need to download this model from [here](https://drive.google.com/open?id=1--BqZCxQog_6mpVjNIu0QS-tY944OL-S93)

 There 2 ways to test my model:
 * by testing only one image (get predicted class and confidence)